izzahrahman03/CST435/README.md

 ### **5. Dataset Description**
 The dataset consists of 120 food images, equally distributed across three categories:
-- Waffles
+- 40 images of Waffles
-- Takoyaki
+- 40 images of Takoyaki
-- Tiramisu
+- 40 images of Tiramisu

 Images are stored in JPEG format with varying resolutions.
 The dataset is organized into category-based directories and dynamically discovered at runtime using directory traversal.
 This design allows the dataset to be extended or modified without requiring changes to the codebase.